-- We are the only rider training school in SoCal whose training is 1:1 (you + instructor) with courses conducted via radio on California public roads and freeways.
+- We are the only rider training school in SoCal providing 1:1 training (you + instructor) with courses conducted via radio, on California public roads and freeways.

 - We also provide a full write up on all aspects of your course after completion (notes, tips, areas to practice etc).